007revad/Asustor_SMART_info/my-other-scripts.md

   - Get and log Synology NAS CPU temperature via SSH.

 - **<a href="https://github.com/007revad/Synology_SMART_info">Synology SMART info</a>**
   - Show Synology smart test progress or smart health and attributes.
+Can also email you when important values change.

 - **<a href="https://github.com/007revad/Synology_Cleanup_Coredumps">Synology Cleanup Coredumps</a>**
   - Cleanup memory core dumps from crashed processes.